Best Ski Bindings - Feature Image

 What Are Hybrid Touring Bindings?

-What this means is that in downhill mode your ski will release just like a regular alpine binding (DIN settings still apply).
-When you switch to touring mode the binding becomes a pin binding, with the same features of other tech bindings such as low weight and ability to rotate on the ski.
-These bindings are best for those who want to do a lot of backcountry skiing with an alpine binding feel without having to lug around heavy frame bindings.
+This means that your ski will release in downhill mode just like a regular alpine binding (DIN settings still apply).
+When you switch to touring mode, the binding becomes a pin binding, with the same features of other tech bindings, such as low weight and the ability to rotate on the ski.
+These bindings are best for backcountry skiers who want the advantages of a pin binding on the way up the hill with the security of an alpine binding on the downhill..

-Hybrid bindings are still in their infancy and I expect to see more companies develop their own versions in the coming years.
+Hybrid bindings are still in their infancy, and I expect to see more companies develop their versions in the coming years.

 What is DIN?

-DIN is the measure of how tightly your bindings hold onto your ski boot.
+DIN measures how tightly your bindings hold onto your ski boot.
 The setting dictates how easy it is to release your ski binding in the event of a fall.
-The higher the DIN setting the harder it is to release your ski.
+The higher the DIN setting, the harder it is to release your ski.

-Most people will have a DIN setting somewhere between 3 and 12, with the average being around 6-8.
+Most people will have a DIN setting between 3 and 12, with the average being around 6-8.
+Your DIN release value should fall in the middle bindings DIN range.

-DIN settings are personal and should be set by a certified ski technician based on your weight, height and skiing ability.
-You can get an iea of your recommended setting using this DIN setting calculator.
+DIN settings are personal and should be set by a certified ski technician based on your weight, height, and skiing ability.
+You can get an idea of your recommended setting using this DIN setting calculator.

 What is Brake Width?

 Brake width is the width of the brake arms on your ski binding.
 The width of your ski brakes should be slightly wider than the width of your ski.
-Wider brakes are generally used for freeride or powder skis which are generally wider skis.
+Wider brakes are generally used for freeride or wider skis or powder skis.

 Similar Posts